unitystation/unitystation/README.md

-# tgstation-unity
+# unitystation
-the unity clone of the ss13 /tg/station branch http://www.tgstation13.org/
+the unity clone of ss13 using the /tg/station branch http://www.tgstation13.org/

 ==================================================================

 For sporatic development in Unity 5.4+

-IRC: ##tgstation-unity on freenode
+IRC: ##unitystation on freenode

 LICENSE